phastmike/tags/README.md

 tool.

 The main goal is to aid log analysis by tagging lines with user defined colors.
-Tags have a description/name, a visibility toggle and a hit counter.
+Tags have a description name, a visibility toggle, a color scheme and a hit counter.

 ## Screenshot